laravel/docs/queries.md

                     ->whereJsonContains('options->languages', 'en')
                     ->get();

-If your application uses the MySQL or PostgreSQL databases, you may pass an array of values to the `whereJsonContains` method:
+If your application uses the MariaDB, MySQL, or PostgreSQL databases, you may pass an array of values to the `whereJsonContains` method:

     $users = DB::table('users')
                     ->whereJsonContains('options->languages', ['en', 'de'])